 Make sure you unwind before bed if possible, schedule it into your daily routine.
 Reading or listening to music can be helpful ways to relax.

 Avoid screen time before bed and, if possible, keep smartphones and tablets out of the bedroom.
 You can also use a blue filter to reduce the detrimental effect of screen light while winding down to sleep.
 Many devices and operating systems now have these built-in, or there are apps you can use.
+You can also turn the brightness down.

 A hot bath is good for helping you to relax and unwind, but also the lowing of body temperature that occurs after a bath helps you to become sleepy.